lorismichel/quantregForest/cran-comments.md

+## General
-This release fixes a bug in the out-of-bag predictions.
+* This release fixes a bug in the out-of-bag predictions.
+* I will be (Loris Michel) the new maintainer of this package.
+This was agreed with the previous maintainer and author of the package Nicolai Meinshausen.

 ## Test environments
 * Local, macOS Sierra 10.12.6, R-3.4.2